equipter/mfkey32v2/README.md

 - `git clone https://github.com/equipter/mfkey32v2`
 3. Navigate into repo directory
 - `cd mfkey32v2/`
-4. Compile code with GCC
+4. Compile code with `make`

-- `gcc mfkey32v2.c crypto1/crypto1.c crypto1/crypto01.c crypto1/bucketsort.c -o mfkey32v2 -Iinclude`
+(if make is for some reason non cooperative you can manually compile with gcc using this command `gcc mfkey32v2.c include/crypto1.c include/crypto01.c include/bucketsort.c -o mfkey32v2 -Iinclude`

 ## Standalone Usage